sandstorm-io/sandstorm/docs/developing/http-apis.md

   information for the user of the app, and Sandstorm places the token into this template before displaying it to the user.

-* The app itself can make a Cap'n Proto RPC call to `HackSessionContext.generateApiToken()`.
-See the [web publishing guide](web-publishing.md) for more about how to access `HackSessionContext`.

 * The user can click the key icon in the top bar when they have an app open.

 In the future, we will implement an OAuth flow allowing a third party to initiate a request for access to the user's apps.

+Sandstorm's `HackSessionContext` exports a Cap'n Proto RPC method called `HackSessionContext.generateApiToken()`.
+That method is deprecated in favor of offer templates.
+If you need to use it, read the [web publishing guide](web-publishing.md) for more about how to access `HackSessionContext`.

 ## Creating an offer template